 Today, authentic Talavera pottery production is regulated by the Talavera Regulatory Council (CRT).
 Workshops looking to produce authentic Talavera must apply for certification from the council and pass a monthly verification process.
 Certification usually takes a year and requires artists to learn the appropriate kiln temperature (900 C), how to use the allowed colors (blue, yellow, black, green, orange, and mauve), and other important Talavera characteristics.
 Furthermore, aside from certification a workshop must meet the requirements set by the Official Mexican Standard (NOM).
 Some of the standards set by NOM include that workshops are only allowed to use two types of clay, the clay must be hand-formed by the artist, and pieces must be painted by hand.

+Once a workshop is certified, potters receive special holographic sticker to guarantee their products are authentic Talavera.
+Stickers are placed next to the logo of a workshop and signature of the potter, as seen in the image below.
+Additionally, each workshop/artist keeps an inventory or catalogs the Talavera produced and sold.
+The majority of purchases are accompanied with a certificate of authenticity from the workshop/gallery.